trinker/textshape/README.md

 The `tidy_xxx` functions convert untidy structures into [tidy format](https://www.jstatsoft.org/article/view/v059i10).
-Tidy formatted text data structures are particularly useful for itnerfacing with **ggplot2**, which expects this form.
+Tidy formatted text data structures are particularly useful for interfacing with **ggplot2**, which expects this form.

 ### A DocumentTermMatrix